Azure/azure-sdk-for-js/sdk/cognitiveservices/cognitiveservices-formrecognizer/README.md

 ```

 ##### Sample code
-The following sample lets you read the scanned copy of a sample receipt.
-To know more, Refer the [Azure Documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/form-recognizer/overview)
+The following sample reads the scanned copy of a sample receipt.
+To know more, refer to the [Azure Documentation on Form Recognizer](https://docs.microsoft.com/en-us/azure/cognitive-services/form-recognizer/overview)

 ```typescript
 import { FormRecognizerClient } from "@azure/cognitiveservices-formrecognizer";